Does meditation make time go faster or slower?

 Advanced meditators, on the other hand, can enter a deep state of inner peace while also achieving selflessness.

 Studies (Wittmann et al., 2015) show that advanced meditators feel that time is relatively slow, and indeed at heightened stages of meditation when we feel selflessness, we may lose the perception of time entirely.

 The picture changes when we look to the past.

 When looking to the past, our sense of time is based on the retrieval of episodic memory.
 If, for instance, you have the most exciting week of your life, full of all sorts of different events and activities, when you look back on this time it will appear longer because of the increased number of individual “episodes” within that time.

 On the other hand, if you look back on the most boring week of your life it will seem like a shorter time because there are relatively few “episodes” in that week.
 Hence why times that appear to pass quickly when you actually live through them (like a vacation) may appear longer when you look back on them.
 The feeling of excitement at the time creates the perception of time moving quickly, and the increased number of “episodes” on that same vacation makes it appear like a long stretch of time when you look back on it.

 Studies show mindfulness changes perception of time

-One study (Sucala & David, 2013) asked participants to practice mindfulness meditation for 30 minutes a day for one week.
-At the end of the week the participants were shown a 5-minute video and then asked to judge how long the video lasted.
+One study (Sucala & David, 2013) asked participants to practise mindfulness meditation for 30 minutes a day for one week.
+At the end of the week, the participants were shown a 5-minute video and then asked to judge how long the video lasted.
 The mindfulness group overestimated the duration of the video when compared to a control group.

 In another study, mindfulness practitioners were more accurate in estimating and differentiating the passage of time in both milliseconds and seconds (Wittmann et al., 2014).